 For the Adelaide fusion version of this recipe feel free to use your favourite panang curry paste or pre-made Thai red curry paste.
 If you’re super keen to create your own special choo chee red curry paste, check out the recipe from High Heel Gourmet.

 Coconut Cream is thicker and richer than coconut milk.
 It’s made by simmering four parts shredded coconut in one part water.
-If you’re keen to find out more, The Kitchn did a great article on the differences between coconut milk and cream.
 If you can’t find it in your local supermarket, try checking your nearest Asian import store or look for coconut cream online.

 Kaffir Lime Leaves